chatwoot/docs/docs/product/channels/facebook.md

 ### FAQ:

-1. I am not able to see messages received in facebook messenger in the connected chatwoot inbox:
+1. I am not able to see messages received in Facebook messenger in the connected Chatwoot inbox:

 Ans: Please make sure your Facebook page is connected only to the Chatwoot app, as according to Facebook's new app development, all the apps need to build a handover protocol. https://developers.facebook.com/docs/messenger-platform/handover-protocol